 - 1 cup granulated sugar

-Put cranberries, sugar, and water in a medium saucepan and bring to a simmer over medium heat.
+- Put cranberries, water, and sugar in a medium saucepan and bring to a boil.

-Lower the heat to medium-low and continue to cook for about 10 minutes, until just before your berries start bursting.
+- Lower the heat to a simmer and continue to cook for about 10 minutes, until the berries are just starting to burst.

-Remove saucepan from heat and let cool a bit.
-Then place berries in a fine mesh strainer placed over a bowl and press with the back of a wooden spoon to extract as much liquid as possible.
+- Remove the saucepan from the heat and pour mixture through a fine mesh strainer placed over a bowl.
+Press with the back of a wooden spoon to extract as much liquid from the cranberries as possible.